someparty/someparty/source/articles/2023-05-03-fixed-up-by-orange-light.html.markdown

 ###[Century Palm](https://centurypalm.bandcamp.com/): "If You Could Read My Mind"
 ==Preview at [New Noise](https://centurypalm.bandcamp.com/album/century-palm-play-gordon-lightfoot)==

-I'm ill-equipped to eulogize someone with the stature and impact of Gordon Lightfoot, and with a wealth of tributes flooding in from all corners, there's little new I could offer.
+I'm ill-equipped to eulogize someone with the stature and impact of [Gordon Lightfoot](https://gordonlightfoot.com/), and with a wealth of tributes flooding in from all corners, there's little new I could offer.
 I can confidently say I stole my parents' beat-up copy of *Gord's Gold* years before my punk rock brain knew how to appreciate it.
 It seemed important — canonical.
 I wasn't wrong in that assumption if slow to realize it.
 My copy still has a War Amps return address sticker marring the cover; moms in the 80s stuck those on everything.

 I am, however, particularly well suited to gush over [Century Palm](https://centurypalm.bandcamp.com/), the short-lived Toronto post-punk that brought members of [Tough Age](https://tough-age.bandcamp.com/), the [Ketamines](https://ketamines.bandcamp.com/), and [Zebrassieres](https://zebrassieres.bandcamp.com/) together to make cool new wave tunes.
 The band's debut arrived in early 2017, contemporaneous to the first Some Party mailings.
 You could say I imprinted on them, as I did many artists and festivals from this publication's early days.

 Century Palm remains utterly defunct, but given the news, they've unearthed a previously elusive cover of Lightfoot's untouchable "If You Could Read My Mind."
-The audio, available on Bandcamp, features Paul Lawton and Alex Handlyn (the latter on lead vocals).
+The audio, available on Bandcamp, features Paul Lawton and Alex Handlyn performing (with the latter on lead vocals).
 It's pretty neat, and given its sombre presentation, it feels entirely appropriate.

 Rest in peace, Gord.